modernjuliaworkflows/modernjuliaworkflows.github.io/sharing/index.md

 This problem of "interfaces" does not yet have a definitive solution in Julia, but several options have been proposed: [Interfaces.jl](https://github.com/rafaqz/Interfaces.jl), [RequiredInterfaces.jl](https://github.com/Seelengrab/RequiredInterfaces.jl) and [PropCheck.jl](https://github.com/Seelengrab/PropCheck.jl) are all worth checking out.

 }

+## Collaboration

+Once your package grows big enough, you might need to bring in some help.
+Working together on a software project has its own set of challenges, which are partially addressed by a good set of ground rules liks [SciML ColPrac](https://github.com/SciML/ColPrac).
+Of course, collaboration goes both ways: if you find a Julia package you really like, you are more than welcome to [contribute](https://julialang.org/contribute/) as well, for example by opening issues or submitting pull requests.

 <!-- Clean up -->